Hydrodynamics with triangular point group: Hydrodynamics

-and we restrict to terms with at most one derivative in the constitutive relation, which will suffice to obtain a linearly stable theory of hydrodynamics in which all finite-wavelength modes decay; hence, we ignore the $\gamma$ and $\theta$ terms above.
+which we truncate to first order in derivatives.
+This is sufficient to obtain a linearly stable theory of hydrodynamics in which all finite-wavelength modes decay; hence, we ignore the $\gamma$ and $\theta$ terms above.
 We also ignore the $K$ term, as it is only nonzero at $O(v^2)$, and therefore vanishes in the linear-response regime of interest.
-The coefficient $D$ is referred to as the ``incoherent diffusion constant", where ``incoherent" refers to the fact that $D>0$ is possible even when momentum is exactly conserved.
-This effect arises from the fact that without Galilean invariance, the charge current would have a component that is not proportional to momentum, and can relax (see e.g. \cite{CalebPolygon}).
+The coefficient $D$ is referred to as the ``incoherent diffusion constant,'' where ``incoherent'' refers to the fact that $D>0$ is possible even when momentum is exactly conserved.
+This effect arises from the fact that, without Galilean invariance, the charge current contains a term that is not proportional to momentum and can relax (see, e.g., \cite{CalebPolygon}).

+Indeed, we note that Galilean invariance must be explicitly broken in this system.
+The Galilean symmetry group's algebra can be understood as follows: The center of mass of the fluid $D^{\,}_i$, the total momentum $P^{\,}_i$ , and the Hamiltonian (energy) $H$ must satisfy the classical Poisson brackets

+where $m$ is a microscopic mass scale.
+In any microscopic model, this fixes the dispersion relation to be

+which is isotropic and has full $\Otwo$ (rather than $\dsix$) symmetry.
+While, in principle, it might be possible to realize electron-electron interactions $V(x,x')$ \eqref{eq:Hamiltonian} that break $\Otwo$ down to $\dsix$, in general this would (\emph{i}) require a very different kinetic theory than the standard version we consider in Sec.~\ref{sec:kinetictheory} and (\emph{ii}) be extremely difficult to predict (or engineer) in particular materials.
+By contrast, it is most natural (and conceptually straightforward) if instead the $\dsix$ point group manifests in the dispersion relation $\disp (\bvec{p})$ due to the properties of the underlying lattice.
+As a direct consequence, Galilean invariance is explicitly broken.